-- (a) Key policy rate trend of the National Bank of Cambodia and major central banks - (b) Direct and indirect foreign capital movements triggered by internal and external risks - (c) Intensified competition among financial institutions in savings and investment products that may affect overall liquidity in the banking system - (d) Increasing demand for loans which could generate pressure on liquidity in the system
+- (a) Key policy rate trend of the National Bank of Cambodia and major central banks. - (b) Direct and indirect foreign capital movements triggered by internal and external risks. - (c) Intensified competition among financial institutions in savings and investment products that may affect overall liquidity in the banking system. - (d) Increasing demand for loans which could generate pressure on liquidity in the system.

-Operational Risk Management

-Operational risk refers to the risk of direct or indirect losses to a bank's revenue or capital resulting from incorrect or inadequate processes, personnel, operating and/or IT systems, or external events.
+• Operational Risk Management: Operational risk refers to the risk of loss resulting from inadequate or failed internal process, people, and systems or from external events.
 CAB Bank has thus placed importance on operational risk management through the development of policies and operational risk frameworks to enhance our operational risk management as a unified standard, prompting enhancements that allow us to assess risk and proactively seek preventive measures.

 CAB Bank has put in place a Bank-wide public health-related risk consideration process, namely the identification, assessment and mitigation of climate-related impacts on CAB Bank, to ensure business continuity and the protection of the lives and property of our customers, employees and other stakeholders.
 The risk consideration process has been undertaken as part of the overall risk management procedure every year or more than once a year to keep abreast of the latest trends, ensuring that we can cope with climate-related risks in a timely manner.
-In detail: